zkorum/.github/profile/README.md

 We need a way to:
 1. prove unique personhood of each user in a privacy-preserving way
 1. keep users anonymous, while enabling them to prove properties about themselves (being over 18 to access a porn website, having a legal license to buy weapons...etc)
-1. in very specific cases (tbd), we need to reveal the user's identity only to specific agents (i.e: judges): every doxxing of identity should be monitored publicly, transparently and be strictly confined to a set of rules specified in advance.
+1. in very specific cases (tbd), we may want to reveal the user's identity only to specific agents (i.e: judges): every doxxing of identity should be monitored publicly, transparently and be strictly confined to a set of rules specified in advance.

 \#3 is very political and controversial: users legitimally want to protect themselves against a rogue government for example.
 The scientific literature has proven that there is no easy answer to that dilemma.